Temperature Conditions - Hot

 - drinking cold beverages (ones that do not have caffeine or alcohol)

-- using screens or umbrellas to create shade.
+- using tents, screens, or umbrellas to create shade

 More information about ways to control heat stress is available in the OSH Answers document Hot Environments - Control Measures.